Weighted noncommutative regular projective curves: The genus and the Euler characteristic

-Note that these definitions depend on $L$, and in case of the Euler characteristic also on the base-field $k$; the latter problem can be by-passed by assuming that $k$ is the centre of $\Hh$.
-If $\Aa$ is Azumaya of degree $s$ over $\Oo$, for instance, a maximal order in $\matring_s(\Oo)$, then $\chi(\Aa)=s^2\cdot\chi(\Oo)$; compare~\cite[4.1.1+4.1.5]{artin:dejong:2004}.
+the \emph{normalized Euler characteristic} of $\Hh$ (over $k$).
+Note that this definition depends on the base-field $k$, which can be by-passed by assuming that $k$ is the centre of $\Hh$.
+If $\Aa$ is Azumaya of degree $s$ over $\Oo$, for instance, a maximal order in $\matring_s(\Oo)$, then $\chi(\Aa)=s^2\cdot\chi(\Oo)$; compare~\cite[4.1.1+4.1.5]{artin:dejong:2004}, with $\chi(\Aa):=\LF{L}{L}$.
 Thus one can regard the normalized Euler characteristic $\chi'$ to be invariant under Morita-equivalence.
-(In case $k=\RR$ the definition of $\chi'$ agrees with the topological definition for the underlying manifold and seems to be most suitable also in the noncommutative cases over $\RR$; we refer to~\ref{numb:euler-char-witt}.
-In case $k=\CC$ (and maybe $k=\overline{k}$) the value $\chi$ or $\chi'$ should be doubled; in case $k=\CC$ it is instead preferable to take $k=\RR$ as the base-field.)
+Note that in case $k$ is algebraically closed, we have $\chi(\Hh)=2\chi'(\Hh)$.
+In case $k=\RR$ and $s(\Hh)=1$ the definition of $\chi'$ agrees with the topological definition of the Euler characteristic for the underlying manifold; we refer to further discussion in~\ref{numb:euler-char-witt}.
 With this we have For $F\in\Hh$ we define

 where $\varepsilon\geq 1$ is the natural number such that the resulting linear form $\deg\colon\Knull(\Hh)\ra\ZZ$ becomes surjective.
 We obtain \begin{proposition}[Riemann-Roch formula] Let $(\Hh,L)$ be a noncommutative regular projective curve over a field.
 For all $E,\,F\in\Hh$ we have